Kreusada/Kreusada-Cogs/README.md

 ## Credits (AKA.
 Awesome peoples)

 * Jojo - Demaratus would only have half of its current features if it wasn't for Jojo.
 He's corrected me multiple times, and helped me to learn Python.
 Thankyou!
+* Authors - All authors included in the table above are greatly appreciated.
+* Contributors - All contributors are greatly appreciated too.